-At Level 1, a compulsory module, 'Paths from Antiquity to Modernity', introduces students to the study of history at degree level by fostering a broad understanding of historical developments in the West since the fall of Rome, promoting an awareness of periodisation and encouraging reflection on the nature of historical change.
-'Paths' is taught via MOLE, so improving students' ICT skills.
-Students must also take at least one of the other Level 1 modules offered in the Department, all of which focus on period study.
+At Level 1, in the core module, 'History Workshop', students learn the core skills of historical writing and research through focused study of a specific monograph in the tutor's field of interest.
+Students must also take at least one of the other Level 1 modules offered in the Department.
+These include 'Paths from Antiquity to Modernity', introduces students to the study of history at degree level by fostering a broad understanding of historical developments in the West since the fall of Rome, promoting an awareness of periodisation and encouraging reflection on the nature of historical change, and a range of survey modules which focus on period.
 Skills teaching is embedded in all Level 1 modules offered in the Department, and this is reflected in the essay profile form used at Level 1.
 Dual Honours students also take at least 40 credits with the partner department.
-The remaining 40 credits are unrestricted.
+The remaining 40 credits can be selected from an approved list of 'guided modules' from other Arts and Humanities or Social Sciences departments.

-At Level 2, Dual Honours students take 'Historians and History' and a further two modules chosen from a list of options, one of which may be a Document Option.
-There is also the opportunity to take the Course Assignment module, HST209.
+At Level 2, Dual Honours students must take either 'Historians and History' or 'The Uses of History', and a further two modules chosen from a list of options, one of which may be a Document Option.
 20 credits may be taken outside the partner Departments.
+With the exception of dual degrees with East Asian Studies and Politics, students can opt to 'major' or 'minor' in History, choosing either 80 or 40 credits of History modules respectively.